Champagne

 Champagne Blanc de Blancs Extra Brut 'L'Oubliée'

 “The Forgotten”.
 First made by accident when a barrel of 2-3 year forgotten wine was found, never touched, never topped off.
-100% Chardonnay.
+100% Chardonnay unofficially 2019 vintage.
 The current iteration is re-created using neutral Burgundy barrels.
 50% Barrel, 50% Tank.
 7 years sur lattes.
-Disgorged July 2022.
+Disgorged July 2023.
 4 g/l dosage